0xPolygon/veblop-fee-split/PIP-85-Implementation.md

 - `equalBaseShare = equalPool / N`
 - `equalAllocation_v = equalBaseShare * performanceDelta_v / perfectPerformance`

-This means the best-performing validator(s) receive their full equal-base share, while lower-performing validators receive a discounted share.
+This intentionally excludes validators with zero interval performance from the equal-share denominator.
+Their would-be share is effectively distributed to validators with positive interval performance.
+The best-performing validator(s) receive their full equal-base share, while lower-performing validators receive a discounted share.

+If the stake-weighted pool is non-zero but no validator with positive stake has positive interval performance, the calculator aborts instead of carrying an unallocated stake-weighted amount into the report.

 ## Burn amount
 The equal pool is not always fully distributed.
 The undistributed amount is tracked as: